 The vast majority of backover accidents are caused by negligent drivers.
 There could be various factors that cause a driver to backover a pedestrian or cyclist, but the most common are:

-- Driving while distracted: A driver may fail to notice a person who’s behind them as a direct result of engaging in a distraction.
+• Driving while distracted: A driver may fail to notice a person who’s behind them as a direct result of engaging in a distraction.
 Common distractions include texting, adjusting a GPS, music, eating or drinking, and adjusting the radio.
 Drivers should avoid distractions at the wheel at all times, and this is especially important when backing up.

-- Driving while under the influence: Driving while under influence of drugs or alcohol is incredibly dangerous because it impairs your judgment and reaction time.
+Driving while under influence of drugs or alcohol is incredibly dangerous because it impairs your judgment and reaction time.
 An impaired driver may even reverse their vehicle by mistake by changing gears incorrectly.

-- Driving while fatigued: Driving while tired can also affect a person’s judgment and reaction time, which may cause a backover accident.
+Driving while tired can also affect a person’s judgment and reaction time, which may cause a backover accident.

 In addition to a driver being liable for a backover accident, a property owner could be partially or fully at fault.
-For example, if a driveway has a blocked view of a sidewalk or another area with foot traffic, the driver behind the wheel may fail to spot pedestrians.
+For example, if a driveway has a blocked view of a sidewalk or another area with foot traffic, the driver behind the wheel may fail to spot pedestrians

 A pedestrian could also share partial blame if their actions contributed to the accident.
 For example, if they were intoxicated at the time of the backover accident which caused them to step out in front of the reversing vehicle, they may share a percentage of the blame.
 In this instance, the driver may bear 60% of the liability while the pedestrian shares 40% of the blame.